Factor (programming language): Implementation and libraries

 A foreign function interface is built into Factor, allowing for communication with C, Objective-C and Fortran programs.
 There is also support for executing and communicating with shaders written in GLSL.

 Factor is implemented in Factor and C++.
 It was originally bootstrapped from an earlier Java implementation.
 Today, the parser and the optimizing compiler are written in the language.
 Certain basic parts of the language are implemented in C++ such as the garbage collector and certain primitives.

-Factor uses an image-based model, analogous to many Smalltalk implementations, where compiled code and data are stored in an image.
+Factor uses a system image-based model, analogous to many Smalltalk implementations, where compiled code and data are stored in an image.
 To compile a program, the program is loaded into an image and the image is saved.
 A special tool assists in the process of creating a minimal image to run a particular program, packaging the result into something that can be deployed as a standalone application.

 The Factor compiler implements many advanced optimizations and has been used as a target for research in new optimization techniques.